Fedora 43/42/41 NVIDIA Drivers Install Guide [595.58.03 / 580.142 / 470.256.02]

 It’s good question and I decided to add my answer here as well:

-Actually nothing, but with manual installation you can control NVIDIA drivers versions as you wish.
+With manual installation you can control NVIDIA drivers versions as you wish.

 You can easily install / change / test / run: